gerarddvb/Homebridge-on-RaspberryPi/README.md

 sudo /etc/init.d/webiopi start
 ```

-# Setup systemd
+# Setup systemd deamon

-After all the accessories/devices are configured and tested, we will make run at boot
+After all the accessories/devices are configured and tested, we will make it run at boot.
+Make sure everything is tested thoroughly, because editing the config.json isn't easy after this point.
+Editing will probably break your Raspberry setup, making you start over.
+The config.json used by the deamon will be located at /var/homebridge/

 Create User
 ```